Home Search Gallery How-To Books Links Workshops About Contact

 Introduction

-This is also a great lens.
+The Nikon 200mm f/4 is a great lens.
 It has great optical and mechanical performance in a light, compact package.
 You can get them cheap today simply because AF zooms have become more popular, even though the 200 f/4 AI has better optical performance.

 This 200mm is extremely well made, far better than the AF lenses mechanically.